Taxpayer Security is Our Priority

 If you have submitted your Colorado tax return:

-- Please visit Revenue Online and click on "Provide Validation Key" under Quick Links.
+- Please visit Revenue Online and click on "Provide Validation Key" in the "Where's My Refund?" box.
 Enter your last name and the validation key listed on the letter.
 Then click the "Yes" button to verify you (or your authorized representative, tax preparer, etc.,) submitted the return and enter your Refund Amount.

-- If you require assistance completing the validation process, you may contact the taxpayer helpline at (303) 238-7378.
+- If you require assistance completing the validation process, you may contact the Taxpayer Service Helpline at (303) 238-7378.

 If you did not submit your Colorado tax return: